Five family adventures to have without leaving home

 Struggling to meet your daily step goal?
-‘Be creative with what you have,’ Southworth advises.
+‘Be creative with what you have,’ Rory advises.
 ‘You can use stairs and steps to simulate a mountain ascent, or spaces like hallways for shuttle runs.’

 Why not set yourself a new challenge?
-Southworth led a team of at-home stair climbers on a virtual trek to Everest base camp earlier this month, while Thomas fronted Ordnance Survey’s Step Up Challenge, which saw 844 people climb 2,651,126 steps in their homes on their lunch hour – that’s 51 times up Everest or 415 times up Snowdon.
+Rory led a team of at-home stair climbers on a virtual trek to Everest base camp, while Iwan fronted Ordnance Survey’s Step Up Challenge, which saw 844 people climb 2,651,126 steps in their homes on their lunch hour – that’s 51 times up Everest or 415 times up Snowdon.

 Try using a fitness tracker to track your progress – you might be surprised by how far you get.

 When was the last time you really explored your home or outdoor space?
 ‘Obstacle courses, treasure hunts, old fashioned hide-and-seek games – there’s so much you can do in your home or garden,’ says Iwan.
 ‘Find something that stimulates the mind as well as the body.
 Have a family sports day or set up a fun little obstacle course.’